How does AEO differ from traditional SEO

 AEO vs SEO: What’s the Actual Difference?

-1. Goal and Output
+1. Goals and Outcomes

 2. Search Experience

-3. Content Structure
+3. Content Formatting

 4. Discovery vs. Delivery